FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 To ensure consistency and apply best practices<sup>[5]</sup> the diagnostics will follow these guidelines:

 - _Reason_ will be short and point out the language constraint which was violated.
-It will _not_ finish in fullstop, to emphasize brevity.
+It will _not_ finish in full stop, to emphasize brevity.
 - _Issue_ will be short and point out the specific situation encountered in code.
-It will also _not_ finish in fullstop, to emphasize brevity.
+It will also _not_ finish in full stop, to emphasize brevity.
 - CLI or IDE plugin might choose to combine the _reason_ and the _issue_ as shown at the image above.
 - _Reason_ and _issue_ are given in plain english language, free of, e.g., compiler jargon.
 - _Hints_ and _help_ are as well written in plain english, using proper punctuation and grammar rules.
 - _Hints_ and _help_ try to give as much of useful context as possible and to be as specific as possible.
 - Identifier and type names in messages are enclosed in "double quotes".
-- Articles "the" and "a/an" are not used at the begining of a sentence.
+- Articles "the" and "a/an" are not used at the beginning of a sentence.
 E.g., "Variable "X" shadows..." instead of "The variable "X" shadows...".
 They can be used in formulations like "This is the original declaration...".

 Here is an example.
 The existing error message: